tsamb/manager-readme/README.md

 ### Fulfillment and self-actualization

 I believe that employees' personal fulfillment and self actualization leads to business success.
 Learning, growth and feedback are key parts of this.
-This is one of the reasons why I value intellectual curiosity is a trait.
+This is one of the reasons why I value intellectual curiosity as a trait.
 Intellectual curiosity intrinsically motivates people to learn, grow and realize their potential.
 People also perform better when they are intrinsically motivated by their work.

 ##### Maslow's hierarchy of needs